felixnyamweya/wpsso-schema-json-ld/readme.txt

 	* In attachment pages, the 'mainEntityOfPage' property is now defined in the first media object, not the main / top-most webpage Schema type.
 	* Options hidden in the "Basic Options" view that have a different value than their default will no longer be hidden.
 	* Removed the "Main Entity of Page" option from the Social and Search Optimization metabox (option was not useful).
+	* Added a 'keywords' property to the Schema VideoObject markup for YouTube videos.
 * *Bugfixes*
 	* None
 * *Developer Notes*